saramos/saramos.github.io/index.md

 ![](India.JPG)

-I spent the summer in Bangalore, India, working for [Jana Care](http://www.janacare.com/), a medical technology startup which aims to make monitoring diabetes cheaper and more convenient.
+I spent the summer in Bangalore, India, working for [Jana Care](http://www.janacare.com/), a medical technology startup which aims to make monitoring diabetes cheaper and easier for both doctors and patients.
 Outside of work, I was exploring South India and keeping a [travel blog](http://siennayaygoesaway.wordpress.com).
 My experience abroad was extremely valuable to me.
 I didn't just improve as an engineer;